Curtiss-Wright CW-19: Surviving aircraft

-One CW-19 was originally shipped from La Paz, Bolivia to Patrick AFB on April 12, 1995 by owners Debra Boostrom-Hoedebecke of Dixie Air Supply and Maggie Glendinning-Welch aboard a Bolivian Air Force C-130.
+One CW-19 was originally shipped from La Paz, Bolivia to Patrick AFB on April 12, 1995 by owner Debra Boostrom-Hoedebecke of Dixie Air Supply aboard a Bolivian Air Force C-130.
 It was then trucked to San Antonio, Texas for restoration and preparation for flight to Oshkosh, Wisconsin for the annual fly-in.
 In accordance with the verbal agreement between Debra Boostrom-Hoedebecke and Bolivian government, the Bolivian markings were retained on the aircraft.